justincoon/ooverlap/docs/fspec/fspec.md

 *Responsibilities:*  Assisting in creation of design documents and researching/utilizing the Google and Facebook APIs

 **Thai Nguyen:** UI/UX Designer, Software Engineer
-*Responsibilities:*  Deciding the flow of the website,
+*Responsibilities:*  Deciding the flow of the website.
+Particitating in both UX/UI design and back-end design to integrate them together.

 **Kiernan Drohan:** Software Engineer, Technology Integration Specialist
 *Responsibilities:*